- What is it?

 - Sixty percent say the condition interferes with their enjoyment of life.

-Almost two out of three (60 percent) cannot have sexual intercourse because of the pain.
+Almost two out of three (60 percent) of women with vulvodynia cannot have sexual intercourse because of the pain.
 The sheer anticipation of vulvar pain can heighten anxiety and lead many women to avoid sexual intercourse.
-Refraining from sex not only affects a woman's self-image, but it may also result in spasms of the muscles around the vagina (vaginismus), making it even more difficult to be intimate with her partner.
+Refraining from sex affects a woman's self-image, and the repeated episodes of pain combined with anticipation of pain may also result in spasms of the muscles around the vagina (vaginismus), making it even more difficult to achieve vaginal penetration.

-In addition, some women with vulvodynia may be burdened by other health problems, including interstitial cystitis, fibromyalgia, irritable bowel syndrome, chronic fatigue syndrome, temporomandibular joint and muscle disorders and endometriosis.
+In addition, some women with vulvodynia may be burdened by other health problems, including interstitial cystitis, fibromyalgia, irritable bowel syndrome, chronic fatigue syndrome, temporomandibular joint or muscle disorders.

-Lack of awareness about this condition, coupled with the stigma frequently associated with genital disorders, makes diagnosis and treatment more challenging.
+Lack of awareness about this condition among medical professionals, coupled with the stigma women associate with genital disorders, makes diagnosis and treatment more challenging.
 As a result, many women are left not knowing why they have such severe, often debilitating vulvar pain, which can strain a couple's sexual relationship.
-Some women report being told the pain is "all in your head" by health care providers, who are often unaware that vulvodynia is a common medical problem in women with long-term vulvar pain.

 If untreated, chronic pain can lead to: